 And that’s not all.

-There will also be a cap on the amount which buyers can utilise with the CPF savings for such properties.
+There will also be a cap on the amount which buyers can utilize with the CPF savings for such properties.

 Thus, with the given problems in financing such homes, the pool of buyers will generally shrink and so will the demand.
 And without a strong demand, prices will likely stagnate or even decline over time.